Spencer Rattler

-Spencer Michael Rattler (born September 28, 2000) is an American football quarterback who plays college football for South Carolina.
-Rattler began his college career with Oklahoma before transferring to South Carolina in 2021.
+Spencer Benson Rattler (born September 28, 2000) is an American professional football quarterback for the New Orleans Saints of the National Football League (NFL).
+He played his first three seasons of college football for the Oklahoma Sooners, receiving first-team All-Big 12 honors in 2020.
+In his final two seasons, Rattler was a member of the South Carolina Gamecocks.
+He was selected by the Saints in the fifth round of the 2024 NFL draft.

-High school career
+Early life

 Rattler attended Pinnacle High School in Phoenix, Arizona, for all of his four years of high school.
 He broke the Arizona high school passing record on his 18th birthday.
-Rattler threw for 11,083 yards in his four years with 116 passing TDs and rushed for 1,040 yards with 14 rushing TDs.
-Early in his senior season, he was named MVP of the Elite 11 at The Opening in Texas.
+Rattler threw for 11,083 yards in his four years with 116 passing touchdowns and rushed for 1,040 yards with 14 rushing touchdowns.
+Early in his senior season, Rattler was named MVP of the Elite 11 at The Opening in Texas.

 In his final season at Pinnacle, Rattler starred in a Peter Berg-directed Netflix sports documentary series called QB1: Beyond the Lights.
 Rattler was later suspended for violating a district code of conduct, and was ineligible to play for the rest of the season due to cheating.
 He initially said he had a sprained MCL, but the school administration later advised him not to speak of the nature of the code of conduct violation.

-By the end of his sophomore year in high school, he had received 14 offers from NCAA D-I schools, including Alabama, Notre Dame, and Miami.
+By the end of his sophomore year in high school, Rattler had received 14 offers from NCAA D-I schools, including Alabama, Notre Dame, and Miami.
 On June 19, 2017, he visited Oklahoma on an unofficial visit and committed to Oklahoma a week later.
-On December 19, 2018, he signed his letter of intent to play for coach Lincoln Riley and the Sooners.
+On December 19, 2018, Rattler signed his letter of intent to play for coach Lincoln Riley and the Sooners.
 He was considered a 5 star quarterback by 247Sports and Rivals.com, and a 4 star by ESPN.
-Rattler was also considered the consensus #1 quarterback in the 2019 recruiting class.
+Rattler was also considered the consensus #1 quarterback and #1 overall prospect from Arizona in the 2019 recruiting class.